HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>* &lt;CodeableConcept&gt; = <i>{CodeSystem name|id|url}|{version string}</i>#{code} <i>"{display string}"</i></code></pre>

 Whenever the shortcut rule is applied, the value on the right side **entirely replaces** any previous value of the CodeableConcept on the left side.
-This includes clearing the value of `CodeableConcept.text`.
+This includes clearing any previous value of `CodeableConcept.text`.

 Assignment rules can be used to set any part of a CodeableConcept.
 For example, to set the top-level text of a CodeableConcept, the FSH expression is: